enerush/Async-scraper/README.md

 ############ HOW TO RUN THE SCRAPER
 1. Install GIT for your system (https://github.com/git-guides/install-git)

-2. Download the project from Github.
-Run following command in terminal:
+2. Download the project from Github:
   - $ git clone https://github.com/enerush/task-DataOx.git

 4. Steps to run script without DOCKER: